miguelsan/rfcs/0001-moderation-of-entries-comments-ratings.md

 ## Consequences
 [consequences]: #consequences

-- The database schema for entries needs to be extended by adding the addtional field `modified_by`.
+- The database schema for entries needs to be extended by adding the addtional field `created_by`.
 - The public API needs to be extended with additional operations and parameters.
 - The back-end needs to verify that users are authorized to execute operations depending on their role.